Check privacy settings when using Docker on macOS

 Situation

 We have nginx containerized in Docker to create a test web server for development.
-We want to make various changes to the files to be placed in it, so we put the following in docker-compose.yml file to mount a local folder inside the container.
+We want to make various changes to the files to be placed in it, so we put the following in the docker-compose.yml file to mount a local folder inside the container.

 version: "3"